vanbrabantf/vanbrabantf.github.io/_posts/2017-06-18-broken-windows-theory.md

 This is functionally the same method, so it does the same thing.
 I’ve just removed a few good practices like the early return, and some PSR rules.
 As you can see this code is a lot harder to understand.

 I know most people don’t write code like that, and this is probably a bit over dramatised.
-You would not want the developer that wrote code like in your team.
+You would not want the developer that wrote code like that in your team.
 But still, I would bet you have seen code like this before.
 Maybe even in a codebase you work in.

 If we apply the broken window theory upon this code, we could argue that it all started with a small bit of neglect.
 Maybe it was friday afternoon, we’ve send the original code in and a colleague commented that it misses a small use case.
 So we’ve quickly added it in, but forgot a bit of formatting.
 “Whatever, It’s friday and I have a paper airplane folding competition to attend!
 I’ll do it next week.”